MicrosoftDocs/security/security-docs/zero-trust/copilots/apply-zero-trust-copilots-overview.md

 ## Layer in protections for AI companions

 Microsoft helps you prepare for AI tools and companions and build a Zero Trust foundation at the same time.
 Take a staged approach starting with protections for web-grounded prompts and maturing to protections for Microsoft 365 graph-grounded prompts.
-Protections for prompts grounded with data provided by your security tools (Copilot for Security) focus on tuning up least privilege practices and honing threat protection.
+Protections for prompts grounded with data provided by your security tools (Security Copilot) focus on tuning up least privilege practices and honing threat protection.

 :::image type="content" source="../media/copilot/microsoft-copilot-grounding.svg" alt-text="Mapping of Copilots to web-grounded prompts, Microsoft 365-grounded prompts, and prompts grounded with security tools." lightbox="../media/copilot/microsoft-copilot-grounding.svg":::

 In the illustration:
 - Web-grounded prompts are issued by Copilot for Bing, Edge, and Windows.
 Microsoft 365 Copilot can also be configured to allow web-grounded prompts.
 - Microsoft 365-grounded prompts are issued by Microsoft 365 Copilot.
 If integration with Copilot for Bing, Edge, and Windows is configured, these copilot experiences can include graph-grounded data (for example, when the web/work toggle is set to work).
-- Prompts grounded with your security tools are issued by Microsoft Copilot for Security.
+- Prompts grounded with your security tools are issued by Microsoft Security Copilot.

 ## Get started with Zero Trust by preparing your environment for AI companions